ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: Introduction

 \subsection{Associated Research Challenges:}

-The aforementioned limitations of simulation-based, model-based and formal verification-based techniques pose the following research challenges: \begin{enumerate}[leftmargin=*] \item \textbf{Accuracy:} How to incorporate the \textit{parametric behavior and effects of process variations} to ensure an accurate security vulnerability analysis, even in the presence of \textit{Stealthy Hardware Trojans (SHTs, that remain inactive until they receive any activation trigger)}? \item \textbf{Completeness:} How to \textit{ensure 100\% coverage} in security vulnerability analysis for all gates and nodes with all possible input patterns? \item \textbf{Feasibility:} How to \textit{reduce the analysis time} while keeping 100\% coverage for all gates and nodes with all possible input patterns? \end{enumerate}
+The aforementioned limitations of simulation-based, model-based, and formal verification-based techniques introduce the following research challenges: \begin{enumerate}[leftmargin=*] \item \textbf{Completeness:} How to \textit{ensure 100\% coverage} in HT-based security vulnerability analysis for all gates and nodes while considering all the possible input patterns? \item \textbf{Feasibility:} How to \textit{reduce the analysis time} while preserving the 100\% coverage for all gates and nodes with all possible input patterns? \item \textbf{Accuracy:} How to incorporate the \textit{parametric behavior and effects of process variations} to ensure an accurate HT-based security vulnerability analysis, even in the presence of \textit{Stealthy Hardware Trojans (SHTs, that remain inactive until they receive any activation trigger)}? \end{enumerate}